 the beaches (there were too few small boats) was ordered to berth

-spent two nights at Portsmouth before continuing its coastal voyage to
+spent two nights at Portsmouth before continuing to

 Falmouth vis Weymouth and Dartmouth (where Ltz Beusekon was taken round